 I just run an IFTTT webhook every morning at 08:00 CET to automatically trigger a new deploy on Netlify, which will publish the blog post of the day (I date every post at 7:00 AM, just to be sure).

-More often I’m out walking the dog, and it’s nice to have this piece of the infrastructure out of my mind.
+It’s nice to have this piece of the infrastructure out of my mind.
 I just know a post is going to be published.

 It’s also going to be posted on Twitter automatically, thanks to another IFTTT applet which is linked to my RSS feed.